 Also at the Little Falls town dock was a cruise ship, a quite different cruise ship.
 To clear the low bridges and lock structures the boat has been designed with a very short air draft.
 Makes for a different looking ship.

 Winter Harbor, Brewerton, NY

 Just west of Lake Onida and north of Syracuse, the town of Brewerton lies along the canal.
-One of the bigger businesses in town is the marina, boat yard, and storage facility named Winter Harbor.
-As could be summized from the name, a major portion of their main business is the storage of boats in the winter, in heated buildings.
+One of the bigger businesses in town is the marina, boatyard, and storage facility named Winter Harbor.
+As could be surmised from the name, a major portion of their main business is the storage of boats in the winter, in heated buildings.

 The location, which will provide a northern starting point for Last Dance's cruise of the Canadian Great Lakes during summer 2014, was a strong factor for selecting Winter Harbor.
 But having the boat in a warm environment rather than going through freezing and thawing cycles, which could reek havoc on systems and the hull was the major factor.

 Moving a large, heavy boat from the water into a building is an intricate and delicate process.
 The boats are first removed from the water by a travel lift, using straps under the boat.
 After a bottom pressure wash, a low boy, self-powered trailer slides under the boat for transport to the building.